 The IADMS Annual Conference is a CME-certified activity that welcomes presentation submissions from the dance medicine and science community.
+Our abstract submissions will open on February 1 with a deadline of March 1.
 We are looking for groundbreaking research and ideas in the field of dance medicine, dance science, dance education, and/or dance for health.
 By submitting an abstract you may have the opportunity to present at our conference along with esteemed colleagues and other industry professionals from around the globe.
 Submission guidelines can be found below.

 Interested in learning more about the dance scene in Denver?